Bruce Gillespie

 Edna Staebler, literary journalist

-Posted on June 19, 2015December 9, 2015 by Bruce Gillespie
+Posted on June 19, 2015December 9, 2015 By Bruce Gillespie

 I’m pleased to share some research I’ve been working on for the past couple of years about Edna Staebler’s legacy as a pioneering female literary journalist in Canada.
 Most Canadians who know of Staebler probably think of her as a cookbook writer or philanthropist–and rightly so.
-That’s how I used to think of her, too….
+That’s how I used…

 Read more